-Center typically include a mix of apartments, condominiums, stores, services, and offices.
+People can walk to many everyday destinations in Mixed-Use City Center from their homes.
+In addition, transit access is typically very high, making Mixed-Use City Center particularly suitable for transit-oriented development (TOD).
+TODs in Mixed-Use City Center typically include a mix of apartments, condominiums, stores, services, and offices.
 They are found within easy walking distance from a fixed-guideway transit station (bus rapid transit, light rail, or commuter rail).
 Their locations near transit stations create a high demand for housing and businesses, making TODs denser than other types of development.
 There are also major employment centers with office and manufacturing jobs in Mixed-Use City Center.

-• Mixed-Use Traditional Neighborhood
+➤ Mixed-Use Traditional Neighborhood

 Mixed-Use Traditional Neighborhood is also found in the more densely populated areas of the Region, such as in Milwaukee County and in the Cities of Kenosha, Racine, and Waukesha.
-Mixed-Use Traditional Neighborhood includes stores, services, offices. apartments, and condominiums.
+Mixed-Use Traditional Neighborhood includes stores, services, offices, apartments, and condominiums.
 Mixed-Use Traditional Neighborhood also includes more homes with small yards than Mixed-Use City Center.
-The offices, apartments, and condominiums may be in mid-rise and low-rise buildings with stores and services on the ground floor.
-Although there are more homes with yards in Mixed-Use Traditional Neighborhood than Mixed-Use City Center, there is still high demand for public open space.
+The offices, apartments, and condominiums may be in midrise and low-rise buildings with stores and services on the ground floor.
+Although there are more homes with Mixedvards in Use Traditional Neighborhood than Mixed-Use City Center, there is still high demand for public open space.